 The more honest and transparent you are, the more trust you will build with your team.
 They won’t have to wonder if you have an ulterior motive or decipher your hidden meaning.
 They will know you mean what you say and trust that if there’s ever a problem or concern, you will be open about it and work through it together.

-📚 Learn how to choose the right meeting cadence for your 1:1 meetings.
+📚 Learn how to choose the right meeting cadence for your one-on-one meetings.

 During the meeting, ask a variety of questions—some that are lighthearted and meant to build rapport, and others that dig deeper into how an employee is feeling about their work.
 Ensure you leave plenty of time for them to ask you any questions they have as well.